New Works Collective

 Learn more about the members of the New Works Collective:

 Born and raised in St. Louis, Paige Alyssa has worked tirelessly as a performer, producer, and songwriter.
-The singer-songwriter began participating in youth choir as a five-year-old at Olivette Missionary Baptist Church, and by age nine, she was accompanying on drums alongside her mother, Bernice Hegwood, who played piano and organ.
+The singer-songwriter began participating in youth choir as a five-year-old at Olivette Missionary Baptist Church, and by age nine, they were accompanying on drums alongside mother, Bernice Hegwood, who played piano and organ.

 Dominican conductor and composer Darwin Aquino serves as Music Director for the St. Louis Philharmonic Orchestra and was the Assistant Conductor for Opera Theatre of Saint Louis in the 2022 Festival Season.
 As guest conductor and composer, he has appeared with the Interlochen Center for the Arts in Michigan, the Juilliard School in New York, the Caribbean Lyric Festival, the Missouri River Arts Festival, the Orquesta Sinfonica de Heredia in Costa Rica, Chamber Project St. Louis, and the Latin American Music Festival in Venezuela.
 Darwin has enjoyed regular engagements around the world, including the Philharmonishes Staatsorchester Mainz, Saarländisches Staatsorchester in Germany, National Symphony Orchestra of Costa Rica, Filarmónica Boca del Rio in Mexico, Alfredo Saint Malo Festival Orchestra in Panama, FIU Symphony Orchestra in Miami, and the Orchestra of the Americas (OA), among others.